timo-eberl/tics/README.md

     - [x] 2.
 Collision detection
     - [x] 3.
 Collision response.
 Calculate impulses required to correct velocity.
 Apply impulses immediately to velocity.
     - [x] 4.
 Position integration (kinematics, as in not based on forces or impulses but only on velocity).
+  - [ ] do resolve_penetrations after applying velocites so we don't double correct. needs check if objects are still penetrating by storing local a and b and transforming again.
   - [ ] Add Iteration loop (sequential impulses) to improve objects in touch with multiple objects (stack boxes)
   - [ ] Add Warmup?
 Would improve resting contacts, but requires storing collisions across steps.
   - [ ] Add restitution threshold: collisions with a low relative velocity are treated as resting -> velocity = 0